Acupressure Points for Back Pain – Important Tips

 How to Apply Pressure:

-While the acupressure points for back pain chart mentions the above acupoints, there is another spot you can find on the palm to treat back pain.
+While the acupressure points for back pain chart mentions the above acupoints, there is another spot on the palm that can be used to treat back pain.

-The Hand Valley point you find between your first finger and thumb.
-Applying pressure firmly to the spot helps reduce stress and relieve migraines while stopping the pain in the back.
-Furthermore, it helps with neck, shoulder, and teeth tension.
+The Hand Valley point is between your first finger and thumb.
+Applying firm pressure to the spot helps reduce stress and relieve migraines, while also alleviating back pain.
+Furthermore, it helps ease tension in the neck, shoulders, and teeth.

 As you progress during your pregnancy, your baby adds more weight to your back and legs.
-Whether you suffer from upper back pain or lower back, acupressure can help relieve the annoying pain.
+Whether you suffer from upper back pain or lower back pain, acupressure can help alleviate the discomfort.

 By applying up to two minutes of pressure to the following point, you can find relief:

-• The first acupoint you locate in the web section between your big and 2nd toe
+- For the first Acupoint, you locate the Acupoint web section between your big and 2nd toe

 Using any of the acupressure points for back pain is safe, and it has no side effects.
-However, we do recommend you use your medication prescribed with the acupressure at the same time.
+However, we recommend using the medication prescribed in conjunction with acupressure simultaneously.

 As you can see, many pressure points are found throughout the body.
-You can apply pressure to most of these points, while some may need the help of a loved one or licensed practitioner.
+You can apply pressure to most of these points, although some may require assistance from a loved one or a licensed practitioner.

-On the other hand, acupressure therapy helps to relieve different pains but is not for treating illnesses.
-It is unique because you can use it to treat headaches, nausea, back pain, and more without grabbing a painkiller first.
+On the other hand, acupressure therapy helps relieve different pains but is not used to treat illnesses.
+It is unique because it can be used to treat headaches, nausea, back pain, and more without grabbing a painkiller first.

 So go ahead and try it.
 You have nothing to lose!

 Using these acupressure points for back pain properly and working them with care can help relieve natural pain caused throughout your day.
-These provide quick results when applied daily; if you cannot do it, call on a friend or visit a qualified Acupressure Therapist to receive the best results.
+These provide quick results when applied daily.
+If you cannot do it, consider calling on a friend or visiting a qualified Acupressure Therapist to achieve the best results.